CSCfi/rahti-user-guide/docs/tutorials/patterns.md

       -----BEGIN CERTIFICATE-----
       ...
       -----END CERTIFICATE-----
-    insecureEdgeTerminationPolicy: Redirect
     key: |-
       -----BEGIN PRIVATE KEY-----
       ...
       -----END PRIVATE KEY-----
-    termination: edge
 ```

 This definition will create a Route with the private key placed in
 `spec.tls.key` and the certificates placed in `spec.tls.certificate`.
-Furthermore,
+In this example,
-HTTP traffic is redirected due to `Redirect` setting in
+the HTTP traffic is redirected to use the HTTPS protocol due to `Redirect` setting in
-`spec.tls.insecureEdgeTerminationPolicy` and TLS termination happens at the
+`spec.tls.insecureEdgeTerminationPolicy` and the TLS termination is handled by the
-Route object, in the sense that traffic coming from Service `serve` is assumed
+Route object, in the sense that the traffic coming from the Service `serve` is assumed
 to be non-encrypted (`spec.tls.termination: edge`).
 Other termination policies
 include:

-* `passthrough`: Do not re-encrypt at Route
+* `passthrough`: Assume that the TLS-connection is terminated internally at the
+  Pod and just forward the encrypted traffic
-* `reencrypt`: Decrypt and re-encrypt at Route
+* `reencrypt`: Terminate the TLS-connection at the Router and open another
+  secure connection which must be terminated at the Pod

+!!!
+Caution

+    Always treat contents of the field `spec.tls.key` in the Route objects with
+    special case, since the private TLS key should be never exposed to
+    non-trusted parties.

 !!!
 Hint